-What are the advantages to outsourcing employee benefits management for your company?
+Advantages to outsourcing employee benefits management for your company

 Managing your employee benefits in-house

-For many companies, especially those just starting out, it can be common to manage your employee benefits in-house.
+For many companies, especially those just starting, it can be common to manage your employee benefits in-house.
 This can mean two things:

 - Self-insuring your employee benefits program and managing its administration in-house; or